MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

 ### <a id="attempted-tokill-init-wrongpermissions"></a> Wrong file permissions

-Wrong system-wide file permissions are modified due to a human error (for example, someone runs `chmod 777` on */* or other important OS file systems).
+Wrong system wide file permissions are modified due to a human error (for example, someone runs `chmod 777` on */* or other important OS file systems).
 To resolve this issue, restore the file permissions.
 The solution works in Red Hat/CentOS VMs.
 For other Linux distributions, we recommend [restoring the VM from backup](/azure/backup/backup-azure-arm-restore-vms).

 To restore the file permissions, run the following command after attaching the copy of the OS disk to a repair VM and mounting the corresponding file systems by using [chroot](chroot-environment-linux.md):